Climalysis/climalysis/README.md

 We would like to express our gratitude to all contributors and users of Climalysis.
 Your support is greatly appreciated.

-## Supporters

-Climalysis is grateful for the support of the following organizations:

-- [**ClimaLinks**](https://www.climalinks.com): Supported the development of our initial infrastructure and mission statement.

-The financial and resource support from these organizations has greatly assisted the development of Climalysis.
-However, their involvement does not influence the direction, findings, or publications of the project.

 ## Conflict of Interest